-Parenting 3 children under the age of 2 may sound like inviting chaos, (and it is) but it’s also full of unexpected joy.
-A test of one’s deep personal growth.
-This blog post isn’t meant as a catch all guidebook applicable to every child, parent or family.
-Rather, it’s one mother’s reflection on what this season of life has taught me.
-A soft dive into motherhood, shifting identity, and the challenges we are tested by while raising 3 under 2 years old.
+Parenting three children under the age of two may sound like inviting chaos, and it is, but it’s also full of unexpected joy.
+It pushes the limits of patience, resilience, and personal growth.
+This blog is not a catch-all guide for every child, parent, or family.
+Instead, it is one mother’s reflection on what this season has taught me.
+A gentle dive into motherhood and a look at how identity shifts while raising 3 little ones under 2 years old.

 Why I Had 3 Children Under 2 Years Old.